lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 ## 2.1 Identify Future Gaps
 **Mid-future, 5 years**

-To meet the growing focus on environmental sustainability and the increasing demand for large-scale events such as summer festivals to be more sustainable and CO2 neutral, there are several gaps in the building industry that need to be addressed.
+Several gaps in the building industry need to be addressed to meet the growing focus on environmental sustainability and the increasing demand for large-scale events such as summer festivals to be more sustainable and CO2 neutral.

 1. Sustainable Event Infrastructure Design:
 There will be a need to develop sustainable event infrastructure designs that minimize resource consumption, waste generation, and carbon emissions.
-This includes creating temporary structures that are easily assembled and disassembled, use renewable materials, and incorporate energy-efficient technologies.
+This includes creating temporary structures that are easily assembled and disassembled, using renewable materials, and incorporating energy-efficient technologies.

 2. Recycled Materials and Zero-Waste Construction Practices:
 The demand for recycled and eco-friendly building materials will surge.
 There will be a need for a wider range of construction materials made from recycled materials and materials with a lower carbon footprint.
 Developing new, durable, and sustainable materials suitable for large-scale event construction will be essential.
 There will be a growing emphasis on zero-waste construction practices in the future.
 Builders must adopt methods that minimize waste generation during the construction and dismantling of event.

 3. Green Energy Integration:
-The integration of renewable energy sources, such as solar panels, wind turbines, and energy-efficient lighting, into event infrastructure will be crucial.
-Building companies will need to develop cost-effective and scalable solutions for incorporating green energy into temporary structures.
+Integrating renewable energy sources, such as solar panels, wind turbines, and energy-efficient lighting, into event infrastructure will be crucial.
+Building companies must develop cost-effective and scalable solutions for incorporating green energy into temporary structures.

 4. Scalable Sustainable Solutions:
-As the capacity of festivals increases, there will be a need for scalable sustainable solutions.
-Building companies will need to develop modular and adaptable designs that can be easily expanded or reduced to accommodate varying crowd sizes while maintaining sustainability standards.
+As the capacity of festivals increases, there will be a need for scalable, sustainable solutions.
+Building companies must develop modular and adaptable designs that can be easily expanded or reduced to accommodate varying crowd sizes while maintaining sustainability standards.

 5. Waste Management Innovations:
 With a focus on sustainability, there will be a need for innovations in waste management within the construction of large events.
 Developing efficient waste collection, separation, and recycling systems specific to event infrastructure will be essential.